boardstretcher/LERK-stack/README.md

 * logstash
 * rsyslog

 Do the installation in that order.
 Then connect your clients using rsyslog_client and nxlog.
 Rules are provided in logstash for syslog and windows event logs.
+Rsyslog will save a copy of all logs to /var/log/remote/%hostname%

+Linux logs are sent to rsyslog and stored on disk and then forwarded to logstash.
+They are indexed in ES @ 'linux-hosts-%date%'

+Windows logs are sent to rsyslog and stored on disk but not forwarded.
+There is a second route in nxlog to send directly to logstash.
+They are indexed in ES @ 'windows-hosts-%date%'